 After a concussion the brain needs to rest, so initially the player should rest from all physical and brain activities such as exercise, reading, TV, computers, video games and smart phones.
-A period of no less than 24 hours should pass before light activities of daily living are resumed.
+For a period of no less than 24 hours before light activities of daily living are resumed.